 We’re delighted to announce the launch of our Self-Driving Cars Specialization on the Coursera platform, with instructors Prof. Steven Waslander (TRAIL) and Prof. Jonathan Kelly!
 You can find out more about the Specialization here, and check out the overview video on YouTube.

 Huge thanks to Lee Clement, Valentin Peretroukhin, Trevor Ablett, and Filip Marić as well as staff and students at the University of Toronto and to Coursera for making this happen!

-We’ve just open sourced our Hummingbird tail-sitter MAV project!
-The Hummingbird is a dual-rotor tail-sitter platform for research and education.
-We’ve included design documents, CAD files, code, parts lists, simulation tools, and more – everything you need to build and fly your own Hummingbird drone!
-Check out the GitHub repository and have a look at the YouTube video!
+We’ve just open-sourced our Phoenix tail-sitter MAV project!
+The Phoenix is a dual-rotor tail-sitter platform for research and education.
+We’ve included design documents, CAD files, code, parts lists, simulation tools, and more – everything you need to build and fly your own Phoenix drone!
+Check out the GitHub repository!

 Prof. Kelly will give a keynote talk and a 1/2 day tutorial on visual-inertial navigation at the International Technical Symposium on Navigation and Timing 2018, November 13-16.
 Hope to see you in Toulouse in November!
 Check the ITSNT website for more information.

 We’re excited to kick off the fall semester with two news students!
 Adam Hall (co-advised with Prof. Angela Schoellig) will be working on interactive perception, and Justin Tomasi (co-advised with Prof. Sanja Fidler) will be conducting research with our self-driving vehicle platforms.
 Welcome!